Digital-Methods-HASS/au814638_law_petula/final_project/README.md

-# Dementia mortality rates in England and Wales
+# Dementia and Alzheimer's mortality rates in England and Wales
 My final project for Aarhus University's Digital Archives and Methods course explores dementia and Alzheimer's mortality rates in England and Wales.